SomeWeekendReading/someweekendreading.github.io/_posts/2024-08-05-math-illiterate-rulers.md

    [Cohen's $h$](https://en.wikipedia.org/wiki/Cohen%27s_h).
 It is also the subject of a good many pragmatic measures.
 For example: during my days analyzing gene expression data, we used:

    - a $p$-value for a ratio with controls to assess statistical _significance_ of a gene's expression going up or down, and
    - the _fold induction_ ratio, i.e., the expression ratio with respect to controls to measure strength of effect.

-   It was typical to demand $p \lt 0.05$ for significance and a fold ratio of 2 (up or down) as a minimum strength of effect.
+   It was typical to demand $p \lt 0.05$ for significance and a fold ratio &ge; 2 (up or down) as a minimum strength of effect.

 3. _Causality:_ This is the hardest thing of all to measure!
 Just finding $A$ and $B$ are